sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 ## Introduction

-The Wallet class is one of the most important classes in bitcoinj.
+The Wallet class is one of the most important classes in sumcoinj.
 It stores keys and the transactions that assign value to/from those keys.
 It lets you create new transactions which spend the previously stored transactions outputs, and it notifies you when the contents of the wallet have changed.

 You'll need to learn how to use the Wallet to build many kinds of apps.